-We’ve gotten stuck with an unusable vehicle rental in Maui before when booking from a low-rated company.
-It was nearly impossible to get a hold of them over the phone and when we did, they refused to pick up and exchange the rental car.
+I’ve gotten stuck with an unusable vehicle rental in Maui before when booking from a low-rated company.
+It was nearly impossible to get a hold of them over the phone and when I did, they refused to pick up and exchange the rental car.
 You do get what you pay for so it’s important to check reviews before you book.

-We did have a small issue with our car rental key on our latest Big Island vacation too.
-But because we booked with a highly-rated company, we were able to stop by the car rental agency and easily take care of the issue within a few minutes.
+I did have a small issue with the car rental key on my latest Big Island vacation too.
+But because I booked with a highly-rated company, I was able to stop by the car rental agency and easily take care of the issue within a few minutes.

 Book Early In Your Trip Planning

 It’s best to book a rental vehicle early on when you start planning your trip.
 The longer you wait, the more you’ll end up paying.